German parliament suffers internet outage but no signs of attack

 "At the moment there are no indications of a hack attack," said spokesman Ernst Hebeker.

 He said internet and email functions on the Bundestag's servers went down at about 3:30 p.m.
-Experts believed the outage was the result of a technical problem and a replacement server was being installed.
+(1430 GMT) though experts believed the outage was the result of a technical problem and a replacement server was being installed.

-Basic internet and email service was restored on Wednesday evening, parliamentary sources said, adding initial indications pointed to a major hardware failure rather than a cyber attack, but further investigation was needed.

-"We're able to work again, but everything is not back to normal," said one of the sources.

 The German parliament was hit by a cyber attack in 2015 that was blamed on APT 28, a hacking group experts say is linked to Russian military intelligence.